abravalheri/ini2toml/README.rst

    # in pyproject.toml
    [project.entry-points]
-   "cfg2toml.processing" = {your_extension = "your_package.your_module:activate"}
+   "cfg2toml.processing" = {your_plugin = "your_package.your_module:activate"}

-It is recommended that extensions created by the community and meant to be publicly shared are distributed via PyPI_ under a name that adheres to the following convention::
+It is recommended that plugins created by the community and meant to be publicly shared are distributed via PyPI_ under a name that adheres to the following convention::

     cfg2tomlext-<your specific name>

 with ``<your specific name>`` being the same string identifier used as entry-point.

-Please notice extensions are activated in a specific order, which can interfere with the order that the processors run.
+Please notice plugins are activated in a specific order, which can interfere with the order that the processors run.
 They are sorted using Python's built-in ``sorted`` function.

-When writing your own extension, please have a look on `our library of helper functions`_ that implement common operations.
+When writing your own plugin, please have a look on `our library of helper functions`_ that implement common operations.